 See our pick of the top souvenirs you should pick up in Dubai here!

 A large reason many tourists come to Dubai is to enjoy the year-round warm weather and sunshine.
 There are plenty of beachfront areas to explore around Dubai, but if you’re on a tight schedule, you may want to start with JBR – the Beach.

 The area has been designed with the tourist in mind, with perfectly manicured beach frontage offering water sports, camel rides, and everything in between!

 Other beaches you may want to try include Jumeirah Beach for ‘that’ iconic photo of the Burj Al Arab (note current construction work somewhat obscured those views at present), or try the much newer La Mer beachfront area if you enjoy fun and funky vibes and instagrammable beach huts along with plentiful dining options by the water.

 You can see our complete guide to Dubai’s best beaches here or if you are looking for a fun addition to your Dubai holiday, check out these top private beach clubs for partying & relaxation.

 8. Hit the desert dunes

-A fabulous reminder where you actually are, it doesn’t take long to head beyond the immediate vicinity of the city to one of the many Dubai desert safari camps.
+A fabulous reminder of where you actually are, it doesn’t take long to head beyond the city’s immediate vicinity to one of the many Dubai desert safari camps.

-There are many variations on the desert safari available these days which include morning camel treks to falconry displays, along with traditional desert camps if you want a full overnight experience.
+There are many variations on the desert safari available these days, including morning camel treks, falconry displays, and traditional desert camps if you want a full overnight experience.

 If you’re looking for some camel experiences closer to the city, you don’t necessarily need to go on a full desert trek.
 We explain your camel riding (even camel cuddling!) options here.